ahampriyanshu/ahampriyanshu.github.io/_posts/2022-01-30-div-2-A-ladder-id-4-a2oj.md

 ---
-title: "Div 1 | Ladder 5 | a2oj"
+title: "Div 2 | Ladder 4 | a2oj"
 author:
   name: Priyanshu Tiwari
   link: https://links.ahampriyanshu.com/
 categories: [Sheets, A2oj]
-tags: [codeforces, a2oj, ladder, id5, div, B]
+tags: [codeforces, a2oj, ladder, id5, div, A]
 ---

-Solutions to HackerRank 30 Days Of Code from Day 00 to 09 in C, C++.List of random Codeforces problems, all of them are Div.
-2 B problems.
-The problems are sorted, the most solved problem comes first.
+Solutions to some random Codeforces Div.
+2 A problems in C++

 ## 1 Young Physicist